-To obtain flatness corrected power refer to "Optimizing Synthesizer Performance, Creating and Applying the User Flatness Correction Array," later in this section.
+To obtain flatness corrected power, refer to "Creating and Applying the User Flatness Correction Array" in the "Optimizing Swept CW Generator Performance" section.

 Leveling with Power Meters

 Leveling with a power meter is similar to leveling with a diode detector.
 Figure 1-13 shows the setup for power meter leveling.